filmtools/speedpoint/README.md

 Returns the difference between the real speed point and the exposure value where the minimum density had been expected.

 **getEICorrection() :** *float*
 Converts the "speed loss" to Exposure Index (°DIN) steps.
+The correction value is negative when the film needs “more light”.